-Rate Counsel argues that the Company's Proposal is "unconstitutional" and cites general passages from archaic decisions as supposed evidence of its claims.
-See RCm pg.
-8. This the United States Constitution and "Federal jurisprudence[.]"
+Thus, the 2017 York Water case and subsequent Pennsylvania Legislation cut against Rate Counsel's argument that the Company's Proposal is somehow "unconstitutional" based on the United States Constitution and "Federal jurisprudence[.]"
 See RCm pgs.
 8-9.
 Given that the PAPUC approved a joint-settlement in 2017 (to which the Pennsylvania public advocate was a party) that permitted essentially the same relief the Company is seeking here, and that same relief was subsequently ratified by the Pennsylvania Legislature, arguments that such relief is somehow "unconstitutional" under federal case law and the Constitution are simply wrong.
-This fact is supported by the numerous other state regulatory bodies and legislatures that have permitted a privately-owned utility to recover costs associated with customer-side LSL replacement.
-13
+This fact is supported by the numerous other state regulatory bodies and legislatures that have permitted a privately-owned utility to recover costs associated with customer-side LSL replacement.13